aitacaremote/Tech-Test-AI/README.md

 ## **General Instructions**
 1. **Fork** this repository to your GitHub account.
 2. Complete the task described below and commit your progress regularly.
-3. Submit your solution by replying to the original email with a link to your repository.
+3. Use a **Jupyter Notebook** or a **Python script** with Markdown cells or comments to explain your approach.
-4. Use a **Jupyter Notebook** or a **Python script** with Markdown cells or comments to explain your approach.
+4. Submit your solution by replying to the original email with a link to your repository.

 ---

 ## **Objective**
 You are given a dataset with approximately **200 samples**, each representing one finger.
-(The dataset can be found in this repo: dataset.csv.)
+The dataset (`dataset.csv`) is included in this repository.

 For each finger:
 - There are **40 diameter measurements** (in millimeters), taken at regular intervals from the **tip of the finger down to its base** — imagine slicing the finger horizontally into 30 sections and measuring the width at each point.